Lege19/newc/README.md

 Procedural macros were added later, and use regular rust syntax to manipulate a `TokenStream`.
 They are very flexible, but have some quirks:

 - They are 'unhygenic':
   code emitted by the macro is exposed to the external scope it was called in, which can lead to identifier clashes
 - They receive a `TokenStream` (instead of a fragment of AST), which must be parsed (almost always by the [syn](https://docs.rs/syn/latest/syn/) crate) before it can be used.
 - They are horrible to write without making use of the [quote](https://docs.rs/quote/latest/quote/) crate, which converts fragments of Rust code back into `TokenStream`s that can be returned from the macro

-#### Declarative macros in Crust
+#### Declarative macros in newc

 I initially wanted to do away with declarative macros, and improve procedural macro writing to be equally convenient.
 However this is impractical: procedural macros *must* be compiled before everything else, and this requires them to be in separate files so the compiler knows where to find them (unless the compiler just searches through everything, which would be slow).
 In the end I have decided to keep the distinction between declarative and procedural macros, but to allow developers to use declarative macro syntax inside procedural macros.

 There are two ways I could achieve this, either

-- Declarative macros use syntax that is a subset of regular Crust syntax
+- Declarative macros use syntax that is a subset of regular newc syntax
 - Declarative macros have their own syntax and procedural macros allow programmers to embed declarative macros syntax

-I decided to go with the latter, because it would be very confusing if declarative macros *look* too similar to regular Crust code, which would lead developers to be confused when they find that they can't do what they expect.
-That said, I want to keep declarative macro syntax somewhat self explanatory to anyone familiar with Crust (which Rust declarative macros completely fail to do):
+I decided to go with the latter, because it would be very confusing if declarative macros *look* too similar to regular newc code, which would lead developers to be confused when they find that they can't do what they expect.
+That said, I want to keep declarative macro syntax somewhat self explanatory to anyone familiar with newc (which Rust declarative macros completely fail to do):

 1. Declarative macros will use `[Range]` to show something that can repeat
 2. Declarative macros will use `Option<Pattern>` to show something is optional